-The National Crafts Development Initiative, spear-headed by the NAC and supported by several national bodies, is one such example, providing a platform for developing the local market by staging craft fairs at various levels.
+The National Crafts Development Initiative, spearheaded by the NAC and supported by several national bodies, provides a platform for developing the local market by staging craft fairs at various levels.

-As a joint venture with the Department of Trade and Industry, the Department of Arts and Culture is developing a craft marketing strategy geared at enhancing export opportunities to curb the exploitation of crafters.
+As a joint venture with the Department of Trade and Industry, the Department of Arts and Culture is developing a craft marketing strategy The South African Music Awards ceremony was held in May 2006.
+Some of the winners were: